seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 NOTE: You should run the above command in the directory with the `docker-compose.yml`.

+### Activating the SeaTable License

+Save the license file in the directory `/opt/seatable/seatable-data/seatable`.
+Make sure that the name is seatable-license.txt.

+You obtain a license file from SeaTable Sales.
+A free license for three users can be obtained at https://seatable.io/on-premises.
+If you need a larger trial license, use the request form after obtaining the three user license.

+NOTE: In versions through 2.5, SeaTable Server EE could be started without a license file.

 ### Starting SeaTable

 Now you start SeaTable and create the first admin user.